 How about you manage all WordPress users of any particular site or a number of connected sites from a single instance?
 MainWP allows you to add, update, delete any user of any of the connected site.

 Then, we have the settings tab, that consists of all of the configurations that we have set up while installing the plugin.
 There are a few more advanced settings that are not recommended to be altered.
-If you are confident with the changes, go ahead and take the most out of MainWP advanced configuration.
+If you are confident with the changes, go ahead and make the most out of MainWP advanced configuration.

 – Server Information